0xNuru/AstraHealth-backend/README.md

 # Astra Health

-This repository powers the backend of Astra health this branch has old version of auth
+This repository powers the backend of Astra health this branch has the old version of auth